BlueBrain/nexus/docs/src/main/paradox/docs/fusion/architecture.md

 Plugins are ways to render resources.
 You can find more about them @ref:[here](plugins.md).
 It is important to note that the plugin repository is hosted separately from Nexus Fusion.
-Nexus Fusion will request a Plugin Manifest from this repository at run time, and fetch plugins to render during run time based on a config.
+Nexus Fusion will request a Plugin Manifest from this repository at run-time, and fetch plugins to render during run time based on a config.
 Both the plugins, the configuration, and the manifest should be hosted somewhere Nexus Fusion can request it.